CUBRID/cubrid-manual/en/install.rst

     For example, the 64-bit DB server for Linux is interoperable with the 64-bit broker server for Windows, but it is not interoperable with a 32-bit broker server.

-    For the relation between DB server and broker, see :doc:`intro`.For CUBRID SHARD, see :doc:`shard`.
+    For the relation between DB server and broker, see :doc:`intro`.

 .. _Installing-and-Running-on-Linux: